-On my list to try is The Parlor Lavallette for breakfast, lunch and dinner along with ice cream in the evenings.
+On my list to try is The Parlor Lavallette, now The Parlor Creamery, for breakfast, lunch and dinner along with ice cream in the evenings.
 1901 Grand Central Ave.

 Seaside Heights is a small borough south of Lavallette that is popular with families and young adults particularly during the summer months.
 It is known for its famous, classic American Boardwalk that has many amusement rides, bars, restaurants, sweets and treats plus arcade games.